(Johnson Photograph)

 - 1914‒1954: Rene Thomas (attended 1973 race at age 87)

-- 1925‒1975: Peter DePaolo (attended the race regularly until his death)
+- 1925‒1975: Peter DePaolo (attended the race regularly until his death in 1980)

-- 1928‒1978: Louis Meyer (attended the race regularly until his death)
+- 1928‒1978: Louis Meyer (attended the race regularly until his death in 1995)

-- 1960‒2010: Jim Rathmann (attended the race regularly until his death)
+- 1960‒2010: Jim Rathmann (attended the race regularly until his death in 2011)

 - 1961‒2011: A.J.
 Foyt (presented with Baby Borg in 2022; also won a Baby Borg as an owner in 1999)